dali-lab/build/milestones/week05/rapid-user-testing.md

 published: true
 ---

-Time to put your concepts to the test!
-Use InVision or Figma Prototype mode to keep it as real as possible for the user.

-**Mandatory dry run** with someone in the lab.
-Come by anytime and ask someone to user test.
-Record that person's name and answers in your testing notes document.

-Now, update your questions and/or prototype if you had issues, and find a minimum of 3 users that closely fit your Personas.

-## Preparation:
+Ask the users themselves about the initial experience.
+Challenge your assumptions and clarify user needs.

+Benefits:
+* Catch possible issues with the designs
+* Incorporate the needs of the users

+Rules:
-Within your design tool, **build your prototype** by connecting frames via nodes (in [Sketch](https://www.sketchapp.com/), use [Craft Prototype](https://vimeo.com/217893619) and upload your flow to [InVision](https://www.invisionapp.com/)).
-Give the prototype (on Do Not Disturb) to your user to interact with while you observe.
-Better yet, have a link ready that you can share with them - and have users test on their OWN devices.
-It helps them act more naturally, with more confidence.
+* Give the prototype (on Do Not Disturb) to your user to interact with while you observe **OR** have a link ready to share and have the users test on their OWN devices (it helps them act more naturally).

-## Use this Template
-To make your life easier, the Design Resident made a [User Research + User Testing Template](https://docs.google.com/spreadsheets/d/1gKQyrXQKgv_zLd7S20WOh8IB6I9i2WX_XkQ5Kq0MYDk/edit?usp=sharing) for you.
-Copy the sheet to your Drive and populate with your specific questions.
-Use the *second tab* for User Testing.

-## User Testing Tips:
 * Set the tone
   * tell the user that this is a prototype, so not everything is working
   * assure the user that they are only helping by giving frank feedback